 Each mL contains 50 mg of tylosin activity (as tylosin base) in 50 percent propylene glycol with 4 percent benzyl alcohol and water for injection.

-*Elanco®, Tylan® and the diagonal color bar are trademarks of Eli Lilly and Company.
+Elanco, Tylan and the diagonal bar are trademarks owned or licensed by Eli Lilly and Company, its subsidiaries or affiliates

 To report adverse effects, access medical information, or obtain additional product information, call 1-800-428-4441.